phillips, hunt & walker Murder and Homicide

 Manslaughter is the killing of another by act, procurement or culpable negligence without legal justification.
 This is typically charged in those cases where death was specifically not an intended result, but which did occur from a person’s act.
 Manslaughter is a second-degree felony, unless committed against the elderly or disabled, a child under 18 years old, a law enforcement officer, firefighter, emergency medical technician or paramedic, in which case it is a first-degree felony.

-phillips, hunt, walker & hanna Felony Murder Rule
+phillips, hunt & walker Felony Murder Rule

 Under Florida law, there is also something called the “Felony Murder” rule.
 This rule provides that if another human being is killed during the commission of an enumerated felony by one or more of the perpetrators of that crime, anyone involved in the commission of that felony may be charged with First Degree Murder.
 These enumerated felonies include: